A two-week Yunnan Itinerary – Yunnan Trekking and Travel

 No other province in China is as diverse as Yunnan.
-If you’re short on time and you want to explore the fascinating culture offered by this region, you will want to follow our tried and tested two-week itinerary for Yunnan which we have put together to inspire you.
+If you’re short on time and you want to explore the fascinating culture offered by this region, you will want to follow our tried and tested two-week Yunnan itinerary which we have put together to inspire you.

 We used local transport to travel around the province which was in itself quite an adventure!
-Our two-week itinerary for Yunnan includes details about all the transportation and accommodation we used during our budget trip, as well as information about the many beautiful sights and activities in Yunnan!
+Our two-week Yunnan itinerary includes details about all the transportation and accommodation we used during our budget trip, as well as information about the many beautiful sights and activities in Yunnan, including Yunnan trekking!

 Many websites such as Google and Facebook are blocked in China.
 You can use a VPN service to circumvent this annoyance.
 We used ExpresssVPN during our time in China and found the service to be very reliable!